Before reading this page, make sure to read the SSEP Home page for a program orientation.

 A community can choose to make the SSEP flight experiment design competition grade level or discipline specific, e.g., just 7th grade biology classes, all grade 9-12 science classes, or college seniors across all science departments.
 The SSEP Baseline Program reserves one mini-laboratory slot in orbit for your community, but additional slots can be reserved if you want to: 1) hold separate but simultaneous competitions e.g., one at the middle school level and one at the high school level, or 2) hold a single competition which provides for more than one experiment to fly.

 The Community Program resources such as the web-based and social media resources, and the optional National Team visits to classrooms, presentations at family and public events, and professional development workshops for teachers, are tailorable to the grade level(s) your community chooses to engage through SSEP.
 The SSEP philosophy of approach is to provide flexible resources so that a community can customize the program to their needs.
 This is not our program it is your program.

-To get a sense of how the 84 communities that participated in the first eight flight opportunities (STS-134 and STS-135 on the Space Shuttle, and SSEP Missions 1 through 6 to the International Space Station) customized SSEP to their strategic needs in STEM education, visit the Community Profiles page at the SSEP Community Network Hubsite.
+To get a sense of how the 98 communities that participated in the first nine flight opportunities (STS-134 and STS-135 on the Space Shuttle, and SSEP Missions 1 through 7 to the International Space Station) customized SSEP to their strategic needs in STEM education, visit the Community Profiles page at the SSEP Community Network Hubsite.